Localization of gauge theory on a four-sphere and supersymmetric Wilson loops: Introduction

-There are no zero modes for the gauge fields, because the first cohomology group of $S^4$ is trivial.
+Around the trivial background, no fields in the path integral have zero modes.
+There are no zero modes for the gauge fields, because the first cohomology group of $S^4$ vanishes.
 There are no zero modes for the fermions.
-This follows from the fact that the Laplacian operator on a compact space is semipositve and the formula $\Dslash^2 = \Delta + \frac R 4$, where by $\Dslash$ we denote the Dirac operator, by $\Delta$ the Laplacian, and by $R$ the scalar curvature, which is positive on $S^4$.
-There are no zero modes for the scalar fields, because there is a mass term in the Lagrangian proportional to the scalar curvature.
+This follows from the fact that the Laplacian operator on a compact space is semipositive and the formula $\Dslash^2 = \Delta + \frac R 4$, where $\Dslash$ is the Dirac operator, $\Delta$ is the Laplacian, and $R$ is the scalar curvature, which is positive on $S^4$.
+There are no zero modes for the scalar fields, because the conformal coupling in the kinetic term effectively generates mass for scalars.

-Observing that there are no zero modes at all, we can try to integrate over all fields in the path integral and to compute the full partition function of the theory.
-In addition, we would like to compute expectation values of certain interesting observables.
+Since there are no zero modes, we want to integrate over all fields in the path integral and to compute the total partition function of the theory and expectation values of certain observables.